 The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

-Still, you have a variety of different insects to choose from, and at some point, you have probably considered waxworms for your gecko’s diet.
+Still, you have various insects to choose from, and at some point, you have probably considered waxworms for your gecko’s diet.

 How often should your gecko eat waxworms?

-Feed waxworms to your leopard gecko two to three at a time on a biweekly basis so they don’t become spoiled on them or gain too much weight.
+Feed waxworms to your leopard gecko 3-5 at a time on a biweekly basis so they don’t become spoiled on them or gain too much weight.
 Waxworms are incredibly high in fat, so they should be a treat rather than a staple insect for your leopard gecko.

 If you want to learn more about these plump tiny worms and their nutritional makeup, keep reading.